Real Estate at Syracuse University

-Take a look at the following statistics related to the make-up of the real estate majors at Fordham University.
+Take a look at the following statistics related to the make-up of the real estate majors at Syracuse University.

-The following table and chart show the race/ethnicity for students who recently graduated from Fordham University with a master's in real estate.
+The following table and chart show the race/ethnicity for students who recently graduated from Syracuse University with a bachelor's in real estate.

 |Race/Ethnicity||Number of Students|